aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 It is a good day to have a good day.
+> 🥠 Your pet is planning to eat you.

 ### Let's play! 🎮